WebFlight/JWT/README.md

 Welcome to the Mendix JWT (JSON Web Token) module.
 This module can be used in [Mendix](http://www.mendix.com) apps to generate and decode JWT tokens.
 The app uses the com.auth0/java-jwt/3.8.0 library.
 JSON Web Tokens are often used to perform token authentication in web services.
 Try it at [JWT.io](https://jwt.io)!

+Contributed to the community by Ciphix - Webflight has been acquired by Ciphix per 2024!
 ![JWT logo][1]

 ## Related resources